watertap-org/watertap-org.github.io/install_warnings.md

 # Install warnings

+Below are instructions for downloading the software on Windows despite security warnings.

 <a href="{% link index.md %}">&larr; Back to main page</a>

-The Windows operating system issues some security warnings when downloading the software.
-Below are instructions, with screenshots, for keeping the download despite these warnings.

 ## Windows warnings